 What is Gayle’s Law?

-The South Australian Parliament passed Gayle’s Law in response to the death of Gayle Woodford, a dedicated nurse who was tragically murdered while working in a remote community in South Australia.
+The South Australian Parliament passed Gayle’s Law in response to the tragic death of Gayle Woodford, a dedicated nurse who was murdered while working in a remote community in South Australia.

 Under Gayle’s Law, health practitioners in remote areas of South Australia must be accompanied by a second responder when attending an out of hours or unscheduled callout.

-On 16 May 2019, the Governor issued a proclamation to bring Gayle’s Law into operation on 1 July 2019.
-Under the legislation health service providers must have in place arrangements for the engagement of second responders and policies and procedures to reflect the legislation.
+Gayle’s Law came into operation on 1 July 2019.
+Under the legislation, health service providers must have in place arrangements for the engagement of second responders and policies and procedures to reflect the legislation.